Nivalyx/osu-wiki/wiki/Tournaments/JFC/1/en.md

    - The tiebreaker map is not allowed to be banned.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby**.
 Players who are looking to warm up before the match are expected to do so by their own before the match commences.
 4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
 Allowed mods are Easy, HardRock, Hidden, or any possible combinations of the three mods.
-   - Each team member will have to pick
+   - When playing a FreeMod beatmap, there must be one player with Hidden and one player with Hard Rock or Hidden + Hard Rock.
    - Playing a FreeMod pick without any mods applied is not allowed.
    - Players opting to play with Easy will have their scores multiplied by `x1.7` up to a maximum of 850,000 points.
-5. When playing a map from the HardRock or DoubleTime pool, the Hidden modification may be optionally used by any player.
 6. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled.
 Players are free to play the tiebreaker map with Hidden, HardRock, or Hidden+HardRock should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.
 7. The results of each match and any other relevant information regarding the match will be noted by the referee after the match has been concluded.